Lotus Corniculatus Facts

 Lotus Corniculatus Distribution, Habitat, and Ecology

-Surprisingly, the visually breathtaking, and scientifically fascinating, Lotus Corniculatus remains endemic to a remarkably large section of the globe.
-In point of fact, the intriguing plant inhabits a wide swathe of the continents of Europe, Asia, and Northern Africa.
+Surprisingly, the visually breathtaking and scientifically fascinating Lotus Corniculatus evolved as endemic to a remarkably large section of the globe.
+In point of fact, the intriguing plant inhabits an impressively wide swathe of the continents of Europe, Asia, and Northern Africa.

-Due to its comparative hardiness, farmers often actually use it in cultivation, especially in certain parts of Europe.
+Due to its comparative hardiness, farmers often actually use this botanical beauty in cultivation, especially in certain parts of Europe.
 As a result of this surprising practice, this wonder of Nature has become considered an invasive species in some portions of Australia and North America.

 It serves vital purposes where it appears.
 It provides both habitat and food for many insect species, supporting complex food webs.
 Its seeds and foliage also serve as food for birds and small mammals.
-Grazing animals, such as rabbits and deer, also feed on the plant.
+Numerous grazing animals, such as rabbits and deer, also feed on the plant.

 Species Sharing Its Range